 Azure Databricks supports SCIM, or System for Cross-domain Identity Management, an open standard that allows you to automate user provisioning.
-SCIM lets you use Azure Active Directory to create users in Azure Databricks and give them the proper level of access, as well as remove access for users (deprovision them) when they leave your organization or no longer need access to Azure Databricks.
-You can also invoke the Azure Databricks SCIM API directly to manage provisioning.
+SCIM lets you use an identity provider (IdP) to create users in Azure Databricks and give them the proper level of access, as well as remove access for users (deprovision them) when they leave your organization or no longer need access to Azure Databricks.
+You can also invoke the SCIM API directly to manage provisioning.

 This feature is in Public Preview.

-To learn how to use the Azure Databricks SCIM API, see SCIM API (Users and Groups).
+To learn how to use the Azure Databricks SCIM API, see SCIM API.